-- Current prices in an active market for properties of different nature or recent prices similar properties in less active markets, adjusted to reflect those differences - Capitalised income projections based upon a property's estimated net market income and a capitalisation rate derived from an analysis of market evidence.
+- o Current prices in an active market for properties of different nature or recent prices similar properties in less active markets, adjusted to reflect those differences - o Capitalised income projections based upon a property's estimated net market income and a capitalisation rate derived from an analysis of market evidence. - o Valuations from a local government authority.